Bob Dylan’s Christmas Revisited

 That is, until my plug gets pulled, by AI, or the real Big Guy—whichever comes first.

-“Shenandoah” is a powerful and mysterious song of America, which people everywhere find moving.
+“Shenandoah” is a powerful and mysterious song of America, which people everywhere seem to find moving.
 I think of it as “of” America both in the sense that it comes from America and in some difficult-to-pin-down fashion it is about America.
 It is neither a patriotic tune nor an anthem, but it gets at America in a more oblique way; one might compare it to the way in which the song “We’ll Meet Again” conjures thoughts of England, or “Danny Boy” makes people think of the Emerald Isle, or “Myfanwy” evokes Wales.
 Arguably, like those tunes, it is a national song of heartache.

 It’s a song that has long been sung around the world, with many variations.
 A modern case in point is the rather lovely rendition (embedded via YouTube below) by a Norwegian chanteuse named Sissel.

 Sissel’s is not dissimilar to many latter-day versions of “Shenandoah” in that it includes very few words.
 She sings basically just a few fragments of much longer and older renditions, of the like one still might hear played in folk music circles.
-It is, in terms of the lyric, stripped down; in fact there is no definable narrative at all.
+It is, in terms of the lyric, very stripped down; there is really no definable narrative at all.
 Yet, married to that tune, I think most any person of flesh and blood finds it deeply affecting and evocative.

 Oh Shenandoah, I long to hear you